Using Arcpy with Multiprocessing – Part 1

 # get PointID

-# select [the] Point row corresponding to PointID (only way I could find to make a row selection)
+# select the Point row corresponding to PointID

 # select by location: Polygons within the search distance